Suraj151/esp8266-framework/README.md

 The key is the service's own name, lowercased.
 That keeps the whole enable surface to a single filesystem entry however many services a build has, and leaves a feature's own conf holding only its settings.

+A service name is therefore one word.
+It is what you type at `service`, whose arguments split on spaces, and it is the key in a file whose lines split at the first space — so a name with a space in it is a name you can read in `service list` and neither type nor persist.

 ```
 service list                # SERVICE  STATE  ENABLED  TASKS  R/S/Z
 service status MQTT         # state, enabled, and the file its settings come from